mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 #### Local vs Global metadata

-MMTk partitions the heap space into multiple "policies".
-Each policy may have different semantics from each other.
-This includes object metadata.
+MMTk uses multiple GC policies and each policy may use a different set of object metadata from each other.
 A moving policy, for example, may require extra metadata (in comparison to a non-moving policy) to store the forwarding bits and forwarding pointer.
-Such a metadata, which is local to a policy in the heap space, is referred to as "local" metadata.
+Such a metadata, which is local to a policy, is referred to as "local" metadata.

 However, in certain cases, we may need to have metadata globally for the entire heap space.
 The classic example is the valid-object bit metadata which tells us if an arbitrary address is allocated/managed by MMTk.
 Such a metadata, which spans multiple policies, is referred to as "global" metadata.

-We describe the most common metadata specifications and potential metadata locations:

-  1. **Unlog bit metadata:** A global 1-bit metadata used by generational collectors to keep track of cross-generational pointers.
-Usually side metadata.
-  2. **Forwarding bits and pointer**: A local metadata used by copying policies to store forwarding bits (2-bits) and forwarding pointers (word size).
+For example, the *Forwarding bits and pointer* metadata is a local metadata used by copying policies to store forwarding bits (2-bits) and forwarding pointers (word size).
 Often runtimes require word-aligned addresses which means we can use the last two bits in the object header (due to alignment) and the entire object header to store the forwarding bits and pointer respectively.
-Almost always in the header.
+This metadata is almost always in the header.

-  3. **Mark bits**: A local 1-bit metadata used by tracing collectors to mark seen objects.
-Like with the forwarding bits, we can often steal the last bit in the object header for the mark bit.
-Though some bindings such as the OpenJDK binding prefer to have the mark bits in side metadata to allow for bulk updates.
-  4. **Large object space mark and nursery bits**: A local 2-bit metadata used by the the large object space to mark objects and set objects as "newly allocated".
-This should always be in the header.
-For large objects, we can add an extra word to store this metadata since the metadata size is insignificant in comparison to the object size.
-See [here](https://github.com/mmtk/mmtk-core/issues/847) for more information.
+We recommend going through the [list of metadata specifications](https://www.mmtk.io/mmtk-core/public-doc/vm/trait.ObjectModel.html#required-associated-consts) that are defined by MMTk.
+You should set them to locations that are appropriate for your runtime.

 #### `ObjectReference` vs `Address`